 3. When the guy (or girl) trying to fix the problem explains how complicated the process and the solution are, our ability to empathize and calm down expands exponentially.

-4. Paying $60 for replay recordings is a brilliant move when we really, really, really, want to watch or learn something.
+4. Paying $60 for replay recordings is a brilliant move when we really want to watch or learn something.

 6. Our concept of ‘busy’ should change.
-We need to embrace impact — which is all about productivity and efficiency, and outcomes.
+We need to embrace impact — which is all about efficiency and effectiveness.
 We fill our days, agendas, and calendars with a lot of busyness.
-Yet, when forced to make choices, we can carefully scrutinize and differentiate between essential and fluff.
+Yet, we can carefully scrutinize and differentiate between essential and fluff when forced to make choices.

 How DO you cope when you lose connectivity?

 The usual method is to find a nearby secure WiFi and take your laptop and phone to said spot.

 The next method is to use your backup files on your hard drive.
 Yeah, I know, nobody likes to back up to their hard drive — because the cloud is ginormous and does it automatically.
 Confession: using my laptop hard drive got me somewhat to the ‘impact’ stage.
 It’s not difficult when you don’t have ALL your operating programs and apps in the cloud.